A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 4. On the time ambiguity and the absolute energy of Schr odinger's cat.

-where $t_a$ and $t_b$ are the 'Shapiro' times introduced in Eqn. (\ref{timedelay}) and computed in the previous section.
+where $t_a$ and $t_b$ are the 'Shapiro' times introduced in Eqn. \ref{timedelay} and computed in the previous section.
+Alternatively, if one insists that the time evolution should be governed by a single time, one might attempt to write down a time evolution such as:

+where the average of the two times is taken.
+This would leave us with the problem, however, that the time evolution of the sum of two states is no longer the sum of the time evolutions of the separate states as is the case in ordinary quantum mechanics.

-This time evolution is not according to the rules that quantum mechanics poses.
-However, it does express in a minimal way how the quantum time evolution is affected by the ambiguity of relativistic time.
-Please note that we are merely looking for a time-scale which signals the end of unitary quantum mechanics.
+Neither of these time evolutions is according to the rules that quantum mechanics poses.
+However, these equations do express in a minimal way that the quantum time evolution is affected by the ambiguity of relativistic time.
+Although we do not know how to solve the ambiguity of time, now we do have a way to express that due to the superposition of states, there is in principle room for non-unitarity to enter the time evolution.

+In this paper we are merely looking for a time-scale at which the end of unitary quantum mechanics might become noticeable in an experiment.
 Surely the last thing we expect to appear are the familiar Rabi oscillations, since these are rooted in the assertion that the time evolution is unitary.
+Neither do we expect to arrive at ordinary decoherence.
+Decoherence is the process in which the density matrix $\rho(t) = \ket{\psi(t)} \bra{\psi(t)}$ becomes a diagonal matrix when tracing away microscopic degrees of freedom and this is a result of perfectly unitary behavior.
+Wavefunction collapse, on the other hand, results in one of the diagonal elements becoming unity, and turning all the other diagonal elements of $\rho(t)$ equal to zero, which requires a manifestly non-unitary process.

-We use the equation above for the purpose of identifying the time-scale after which this might have a manifestation in an experiment; at the moment the phase difference becomes of order unity one is not supposed to use equations of this kind.
-We therefore proceed by investigating the phase difference
+We use the ambiguity of time introduced above for the purpose of identifying the time-scale after which the ambiguity of time might have a manifestation in an experiment.
+Of course one is not supposed to use equations of this kind once the ambiguity of time has become manifest.
+But even though we don't know how to write down the actual time evolution, we can calculate when the difference between the possible ways the phases might reach an amount of order unity.
+We therefore proceed by investigating the phase difference, rather than speculating about the proper way to write down the time evolution.
+The simplest phase ambiguity that we might look at is: